BSDF Importance Baking: A Lightweight Neural Solution to Importance Sampling General Parametric BSDFs: Discussion and Limitations

 \paragraph{Performance.} Our results correctly reconstruct the parametric BSDFs' appearance with comparatively less noise, but the performance influence cannot be neglected even though our networks are small.
 Since we simply use inline CPU integration to fully integrate our neural networks into the renderer with minimum revision to the rendering pipeline, the inference of our neural networks is far from optimized.
 There are many ways to further improve inference efficiency, such as using a GPU inference framework, e.g., TensorRT, and/or devoting to considerable engineering optimization~\cite{muller2021real}.

 \paragraph{Bias.} Neural network prediction will inevitably introduce bias even though the original training data are unbiased.
 Strict applications such as white furnace test will expose the bias issue immediately.
-Our method does have visible bias (for example, the sharp angle in the crop of ours in Fig.~\ref{fig:comp_single_sample}), but we do not see apparent problems in these results from our practical applications.
-Nevertheless, we believe that it is still meaningful to study other methods that enable unbiased importance map compression.
+Our method does have visible bias, as show in Fig.~\ref{fig:limitation_fail}, but we do not see apparent problems in these results from our practical applications.
+Nevertheless, we believe it is still meaningful to study other methods that enable unbiased importance map compression.